Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

     - On the Arduino IDE, go to menu `Sketch`, `Include Library`, `Manage Libraries...`.
     - Search for and install `azure-sdk-for-c`.
-    - TODO: Make sure to install the <INSERT BETA VERSION> to use the preview version of the ADU client.
+    - TODO: Make sure to install the `<INSERT BETA VERSION>` to use the preview version of the Embedded C SDK.

 1. Open the ESPRESSIF ESP32 sample.